gagostin1/vice-timetable-generator/README.md

 KPBI -> KDJT
 ```

-The generator reports how many airport references were changed:
+The generator reports how many references were changed:

 ```text
 Airport reidentifications: